Why I’m Running

 I was wearing my “Live Beyond” bracelet in clinic one day and a social worker asked me what it meant.
-I told her that I was running a marathon in support of a nonprofit that seeks to educate, advocate and cure Type 1 diabetes.
+I told her that I was running a marathon in support of a nonprofit that seeks to educate, advocate and cure type 1 diabetes.
 She was quick to respond: “Oh, good.
 That is such an awful disease.
-The Type 1s we have in this clinic really need to get it together.”
+The type 1s we have in this clinic really need to get it together.”
 I bristled.
-“Actually, everyone who is running the marathon is a Type 1 diabetic, including myself.”
+“Actually, everyone who is running the marathon has type 1 diabetes, including myself.”
 She got wide-eyed.
 “Wow,” she said.

 This is why I’m running.
 Whether it is inside a doctor’s office, online or in the community, all T1Ds have the right to the knowledge, power and resources to live beyond.
 I am running to help make this not just a right, but a reality.

 Read more about the Beyond Type Run in the 2017 TCS New York City Marathon.

 To learn more about the 2019 TCS New York City Marathon Beyond Type Run team here.